SandroMoretti/ragnarok-spring-api/README.md

 1) ✅ Users resource endpoints for sign up and sign in
 2) ✅ Base integration for Mercado Pago api
-3) 💻 (Working in) Mail send
+3) ✅ Mail send
-4) 💻 (Working in) Recovery password
+4) ✅ Recovery password
-5) ❌ Characters resources (example: endpoint to list characters or reset character position)
+5) 💻 (Working in) Characters resources (example: endpoint to list characters or reset character position)
 6) ❌ Donation full integration and npc
 7) ❌ Server statics (like users online)
 8) ❌ Server status (map:on/char:on/login:on)